Milan Aleksić (footballer)

-Milan Aleksić (Милан Алексић; born 30 August 2005) is a Serbian professional footballer who plays as a midfielder for Ekstraklasa club Cracovia, on loan from Premier League club Sunderland.
+Milan Aleksić (Милан Алексић; born 30 August 2005) is a Serbian professional footballer who plays as a left winger for Serbian SuperLiga club Partizan, on loan from club Sunderland.

 Club career

 On 31 August 2024, Aleksić joined EFL Championship club Sunderland on a four-year contract for an undisclosed fee, reported to be around £3,100,000.
 On 23 November 2024, Aleksić made his Sunderland and Championship debut as a substitute in a 1–1 draw against Millwall.
 He scored his first goal for Sunderland against Stoke City; he came on as a substitute in the 60th minute for Chris Rigg and scored within just four minutes in the third round of the FA Cup on 11 January 2025.

 On 5 September 2025, Aleksić moved to Polish Ekstraklasa club Cracovia on a season-long loan, with an option to buy.
+He made eight appearances across all competitions before returning to Sunderland on 25 January 2026.

 International career

 After representing Serbia at the U18 and U19 levels, he received a call-up to the senior national team by coach Dragan Stojković Piksi at the age of 18, for the 2024–25 UEFA Nations League A matches against Spain and Denmark on 5 and 8 September 2024, respectively.